 Compound interest is something so sweet that only someone who has experienced it can adequately explain it, if they can get past bouts of guilty laughter.
 It’s when the interest you’re paid in those first few years goes to work for you and starts actually earning its own interest.
 Think of it as “interest on interest.”
 In other words, you may feel like you’re getting away with something, and in reality, you are.

-If you start saving for retirement now, your account will likely experience a resilience that a late-comer’s savings account won’t.
+If you start planning for retirement now by saving, your account will likely experience a resilience that a late-comer’s savings account won’t.
 You see, the market will have its ups and downs; it’s just what the market does.
 Historically, a chunk of cash that’s in it for years will emerge stronger than a sum that’s been invested for only a short time.

 One of the most surprising benefits to saving early is the ability to regulate yourself, delaying gratification.
 Grandma was right when she said that character development is more valuable than money.
 And in the case of saving for retirement, self-discipline might actually translate into cash.
 Not only will this turn into a nice nest egg, it’ll give you the character you need to spend it wisely during those years.